Frequently Asked Questions

 On the Admissions application, students decide their major.
 Students who chose University Studies will be in this major until they change to another major at the earliest at end of their first semester.
 University Studies is not a degree granting major, which means students will graduate from Virginia Tech under a different major.

 Change of major is available starting in December after grades post for fall semester for students that started at Virginia Tech in the fall semester.
-A complete list of availability for Change of Major is available here.
+View a complete list of availability for Change of Major.
 Incoming students are NOT eligible for change of major in August.

 Students must change their major when they reach 60 earned hours or 72 attempted hours.
 This number includes transfer credits from dual enrollment, Advanced Placement, International Baccalaureate, and CLEP exams.
 However, students can change their major before this point during one of the designated Change of Major time periods.